climate-tech-handbook/climate-tech-handbook/docs/sector-research-and-education.md

 ## Solutions in this Sector

-* Climate Education Programs in Schools
+* Climate education programs in schools
-* Sustainability and Environmental Studies Programs
+* Sustainability and environmental studies programs
-* Climate Change Fellowships and Grants
+* Climate change fellowships and grants

 - - -